SwikritiT/swaglabs-tests/blog/blog.md

 - **Test Execution Time**: The tests took a total of 17 seconds to execute.
 - **Full CI Pipeline Duration**: The complete CI pipeline, including setup and test execution, took 1 minute and 40 seconds.
-- **Execution Time Range**: The test execution time ranged from 15–17 seconds, with an average of 16 seconds.
+- **Execution Time Range**: The test execution time ranged from 15 to 17 seconds, with an average of 16 seconds.

 ![CI pipline cypress execution](image.png)